Languages given by Finite Automata over the Unary Alphabet: Unambiguous Finite Automata and their Algorithmic Properties

+(b) makes recursive calls to obtain UFAs (without any stem) for accepting exactly the strings in the complement with lengths $(k+d\cdot s) \mod (d \cdot \ell)$, for some value of $\ell$ and $s$ being $0,1,\ldots, \ell-1$.
+As the languages recognised by the above UFAs (which are without any stem) are pairwise disjoint languages, the union of these UFAs will give a UFA for accepting exactly the strings in the complement which have lengths $k \mod d$.

+Though, the algorithm is presented as a recursive algorithm, one can also view the solution as a tree, where the root of the tree has parameters $(k=0,d=1)$.
+Any node of the tree is either a leaf (i.e., it gives a UFA, without any stem, for accepting exactly the strings in the complement which have lengths $k \mod d$), or has $\ell$ children, for some $\ell$, with parameters $(k+sd, d \cdot \ell)$, for $s$ being $0,1,\ldots, \ell-1$ respectively in the $\ell$ children.
+The UFA for the complement will thus be the union of the UFAs at the leaves.
+Note that for any two leaves with parameters $k',d'$ and $k'',d''$ there is no length $m$ with $m$ being same as both $k' \mod d'$ and $k'' \mod d''$.
+Thus, the above tree is also called a tree of different modulo residua.

+Now the formal recursive algorithm is presented.
+Initially the algorithm is called with parameters $k=0$ and $d=1$.
+Thus, the output UFA $U'$ is the output of UFAcomplement$(0,1)$.

-Let $(d,k)$ be the current values of the parameters: \begin{enumerate} \item If there is a cycle $C_i$ such that all words of length $k + sd$ with $s < |C_i|$ are accepted by this cycle, then return to the calling instance of the recursion (as the input UFA accepts all words of length $k \mod d$, UFA for the complement needs to reject all words of length $k \mod d$). \item If there is no cycle $C_j$ accepting any word of length $k+sd$ with $s < |C_j|$, then output one cycle of length $d$ for which the $k$-th state is accepting and all other states are rejecting (as the given input UFA rejects all words of length $k \mod d$, the UFA for complement needs to accept all such words). \item Otherwise there is a cycle $C_h$ which accepts some but not all words of the length $k \mod d$.
-The algorithm computes now the least common multiple $d' = lcm(d,|C_h|)$ and makes, for $s=0,1,\ldots,d'/d-1$ a recursive call with the parameters $(d',k+ds)$. \end{enumerate} The algorithm clearly terminates, as when $d$ is the multiple of all the cycle lengths and $k$ is a number between $0$ and $d-1$, then every cycle $C_i$ has the property that it either accepts all words of length $k+sd$ or rejects all words of length $k+sd$.
+Function UFAcomplement$(k,d)$ \begin{enumerate} \item If there is a cycle $C_i$ in $U$ such that all strings of length $k + sd$ with $s < |C_i|$ are accepted by this cycle, then return to the calling instance of the recursion a UFA for emptyset (as $U$ accepts all strings of length $k \mod d$, UFA for the complement needs to reject all strings of length $k \mod d$). \item If there is no cycle $C_j$ accepting any string of length $k+sd$ with $s < |C_j|$, then return one cycle of length $d$ for which the $k$-th state is accepting and all other states are rejecting (as $U$ rejects all strings of length $k \mod d$, the UFA for complement needs to accept all such strings). \item Otherwise, there is a cycle $C_h$ which accepts some but not all strings whose length modulo $d$ is $k$.
+The algorithm computes now the least common multiple $d' = lcm(d,|C_h|)$ and makes, for $s=0,1,\ldots,d'/d-1$, a recursive call with the parameters $(k+ds,d')$.

+Return the union of the answers obtained from the recursive calls. \end{enumerate} End of function UFAcomplement$(k,d)$

+The algorithm clearly terminates, as when $d$ is the multiple of all the cycle lengths and $k$ is a number between $0$ and $d-1$, then every cycle $C_i$ has the property that it either accepts all strings of length $k+sd$ or rejects all strings of length $k+sd$.
+However, the following claim shows that the value of $d$ is much smaller at the termination step.